KugleBlitz007/malou/malou-website/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## When clonning the website, cd to malou-website  and run : npm install

+## This app uses tailwind, use this install guide https://tailwindcss.com/docs/installation/using-vite

+## This app uses flowbite with tailwind : npm install flowbite

 ## Starting the website with : npm run dev